ssciwr/mease-hpc-setup/setup-jupyter/jupyter-notes.md

 # Jupyter Notes

-Notes on setting up and using a remote jupyter server on the cluster.
+Notes on **manually** setting up and using a remote jupyter server on the cluster.

 ## Server setup